opea-project/GenAIEval/evals/evaluation/rag_pilot/docs/Detail_Guide.md

 ### 🧩 What's Nodes and Modules

 RAG Pilot represents each stage of the RAG pipeline as a **node**, such as `node_parser`, `indexer`, `retriever`, etc. Each node can have different **modules** that define its type and configuration.
-The nodes and modules are specified in a YAML file, allowing users to switch between different implementations easily.
+The nodes and modules are specified in a YAML file, allowing user to switch between different implementations easily.

 Here is an example of nodes and modules for EdgeCraftRAG.